toadkicker/jimgur/README.md

 ###Unsubscribe

-Remove all object in a channel.
+Remove all objects in a channel.

 ```javascript
 Jimgur.unsubscribe("myChannelName")